SHARE Cancer Support

-SHARE is a "highly regarded New York City peer support" organization of women affected by breast or ovarian cancer.
-SHARE is a professionally managed volunteer organization.
-Trained volunteers and staff who are breast or ovarian cancer survivors operate telephone hotlines in English, Spanish and ten other languages, lead support groups, and offer an array of educational services in 18 sites and in every borough of New York City.
+SHARE is a peer support organization in New York City in the US State of New York of women affected by breast or ovarian cancer.
+SHARE is a volunteer organization.
+Volunteers and staff who are breast or ovarian cancer survivors operate telephone hotlines, lead support groups, and offer an array of educational services in 18 sites and in every borough of New York City.
 SHARE does not charge for any of its services, and has been praised for "their extensive outreach programs to underserved communities in New York City."
 The organization cooperates with several major hospitals in the New York City area.

 History

-1976: SHARE was started by cancer specialist Dr. Eugene Thiessen as an informal support group for 12 women with breast cancer.

-1978: SHARE incorporated as a not-for-profit organization in New York State.
+SHARE was founded in 1975 by cancer specialist Dr. Eugene Thiessen as an informal support group for 12 women with breast cancer.
+Two years later, SHARE was incorporated as a not-for-profit organization in New York State.

-1987: LatinaSHARE was started to provide support, information, education and advocacy opportunities for people who feel more comfortable communicating in Spanish.
+In 1987, LatinaSHARE was founded to provide support, information, education and advocacy opportunities for people who feel more comfortable communicating in Spanish.

-1995: SHARE began offering services for women with ovarian cancer.
+By 1995, the organization began offering services for women with ovarian cancer.

-2007: SHARE expanded services specifically for women with metastatic breast cancer.

-2008: The New York Department of Health issued this statement while announcing a grant to SHARE and nine other community-based breast cancer education, counseling, outreach and support services:
+In 2007, SHARE expanded services specifically for women with metastatic breast cancer.
+The next year, the New York Department of Health issued this statement while announcing a grant to SHARE and nine other community-based breast cancer education, counseling, outreach and support services:

 Support groups, education, counseling and related activities can help reduce stress experienced by breast cancer patients, improve their ability to cope and deal with the uncertainties, challenges and life complications that accompany the disease and also enable them to make more effective use of health services.
 Breast cancer survivors may have a myriad of clinical and psychosocial needs, and support services have been shown to improve their quality of life.